biocore/qiime/doc/scripts/cytoscape_usage.rst

 		a.
 Select: Treatment
 	5. Click: Please select a mapping type!
 		a.
 Select: Discrete
-			i.
 			You should now see the Treatment groups of “Control”, “Fasting” or “otu” pop-up just below Node Color.
 Remember, the nodes in our network consist of both Samples and OTUs.

 	.. image:: ../images/ cytoscape_nodecolor.png
 		:height: 300 px

 	6. Click: Control, then click on the “…” next to it
 		a.
 This will bring up a Pick a Color window – let’s make the Control samples a blue.
 Click: OK